-You approach the relationship from the perspective that it is all down to you and that it is all your fault.
+You approach the relationship from the perspective that it is all down to you and you take full responsibility.
 You start self-loathing (autophobia or self-hatred), being convinced that you are inferior, bad, worthless, unlovable, or incompetent.

 A romantic relationship is always a creation of two people, who should both take 50% responsibility for how it develops.

 It is never down to only one of the two.
-It is a dance where each plays its equally important part.
+It is a dance where each person play their equally important part.

 The relationship with a narcissist is a dance where the narcissist is leading.
 They decide on the steps, the rhythm, the moves and in order for their partner to follow them they apply interesting manipulation techniques.